 This course further develops students' collaborative practice and begins to hone in on individual experiences.
-More complex, found texts are explored and performance skills built upon through:
+More complex texts are explored and expressive and performance skills are built upon through:

-- Exploring the delivery and meaning of a text, looking at interpretation, images, intention, character and context using the workshop process and improvisation skills. - Making links with the outside world of drama through an Individual Project using performance, research, design or technical devices. - Creating a collaborative, devised Year 10 Workshop Production working with a theme.
+- Exploring the delivery and meaning of a text, looking at interpretation, images, intention, character and context using the workshop process and improvisation skills. - Making links with the outside world of drama through an Individual Project using performance, research, design and/or technical devices. - Creating a collaborative, devised Year 10 Workshop Production.